bluepeter/react-middle-ellipsis/README.md

 of the child, and then shorten the text element whose class is `constrainedEllipsis` to fit within the parent.

+The component re-computes things if the browser window is resized, too!

 Why do we have both `constrainedChild` and `constrainedEllipsis`?
 Because we want BOTH to fit within the parent, but only one of them should be ellipse'd.
 This way, things such as icons or images won't